volodymyrprokopyuk/knowledge-base/programming/javascript.md

     ```
 - `pipeline(readable, ...transform, writable)` = combines streams in a
   **non-composable** end-to-end pipeline that follows a pattern Readable =>
-  Writable, automatically handles backpressure and destruction of streams on an
+  Writable, automatically handles backpressure, errors, and destruction of
-  error or in the end
+  streams on the pipeline success or failure
     ```js
     import { pipeline } from "node:stream/promises"
     const source = new Source("a b c"), upcase = new Upcase(),